msgsxj/ExData_Plotting1/A short guide.md

 # A short guide
 ## code
-there are four code files, and each R file contains a getdata function and a plot function:
+There are four code files, and each R file contains a getdata function and a plot function:
  - plot1.R contains 2 functions: getdata() and plot1()
  - plot2.R contains 2 functions: getdata() and plot2()
  - plot3.R contains 2 functions: getdata() and plot3()
  - plot4.R contains 2 functions: getdata() and plot4()

 ### get data
-the getdata funtions are exactly the same and it has 3 main ideas:
+The getdata funtions are exactly the same and it has 3 main ideas:
  1. for the purpose of saving memory, it reads the txt file line by line
  2. then create a csv containing needed data
  3. finally it return a variable named data containing needed data